isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 Despite the fact that people suffered from Hansen’s disease are finally beginning to regain their human dignity by cutting off the unreasonable yoke, works of art are still bound in silence and captivity.

-After all, the “statue of Damien Disfigured” ought to greet the citizens of Saitama Prefecture at the entrance hall of the Saitama Modern Museum.
+After all, the “Statue of Damien Disfigured” ought to greet the citizens of Saitama Prefecture at the entrance hall of the Saitama Modern Museum.

 The statue of Damien would ask visitors hard questions.